Updated December 1, 2021. The article was updated to correct minor grammatical errors and to update formatting.

 Adopt proactive commitments to students with disabilities.

+Medical students with disabilities are entering programs in growing numbers, and recent court decisions and OCR findings are supporting student access to medical education.
 Programs should not wait for legal action to motivate their accessibility.
 Instead, they should take a proactive stance to ensure that their programs are accessible to students with disabilities by removing physical, cultural, and attitudinal barriers.
-Removing barriers can be accomplished through education and understanding, policy development and transparency.
+Removing barriers can be accomplished through education and understanding, policy development, and transparency.

 Programs should become educated, and work to understand their responsibilities under the Americans with Disabilities Act (ADA).
 This education should not be relegated to one individual; rather, the entire campus needs to have an understanding of their collective responsibility to ensure access.
 This includes administrators, faculty, and information technology staff.